Carl O. Drummond

 Carl O. Drummond (February 13, 1889 – January 19, 1948) was an American politician.
 He served as a Democratic member of the Florida House of Representatives.

 Life and career

-Drummond was born in Alachua County, Florida.
+Drummond was born in a part of Alachua County, Florida that later become Gilchrist County.

-Drummond served in the Florida House of Representatives in 1947.
+Drummond served on the Trenton, Florida city council and represented Gilchrist County in the Florida House of Representatives in 1947.

+Death

-Drummond died on January 19, 1948, at the age of 58.
+Drummond died in Trenton on January 19, 1948, at the age of 58.